History of Al Roker in Timeline

 2013: Published Never Goin' Back

-In 2013, Al Roker published Never Goin' Back: Winning the Weight Loss Battle For Good about his weight loss journey.
+In 2013, Al Roker published Never Goin' Back: Winning the Weight Loss Battle For Good, writing about his battle with weight loss.

 Never Goin' Back: Winning the Weight Loss Battle For Good